Tokyo, 108-0073,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Kawasaki Geological Engineering Co and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 281 Kawasaki Geological Engineering Co employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Kawasaki Geological Engineering Co has purchased the following applications: Fujitsu Cloud Service K5 for Apps Development in 2017, Microsoft 365 for Collaboration in 2015 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Kawasaki Geological Engineering Co has purchased the following applications: Microsoft 365 for Collaboration in 2015, Fujitsu Cloud Service K5 for Apps Development in 2017 and the related IT decision-makers and key stakeholders.

 We have been analyzing Kawasaki Geological Engineering Co revenues, which have grown to $58.7 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Kawasaki Geological Engineering Co intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.